pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 With modular building blocks and standardized protocols, frameworks are evolving from being component integrators to agent orchestrators.
 These frameworks serve a spectrum of developers, from those seeking simplicity to seasoned developers looking for advanced customization options.

-High-level frameworks like CrewAI streamline the creation of AI agent teams by abstracting complexity, while lower-level frameworks like LangGraph offer granular control over agent behavior through a graph-based architecture.
-This lower level architecutre enables the definition and orchestration of agent workflows with fine-grained management of task dependencies.
+High-level frameworks like CrewAI streamline the creation of AI agent teams by abstracting complexity, while lower level frameworks like LangGraph offer granular control over agent behavior through a graph-based architecture.
+This lower level flexibility enables experienced developers to define and orchestrate agent workflows with fine-grained management of task dependencies.

-In this way, these frameworks empower developers to build custom agents for their needs — whether they need a simplified interface or advanced customization.
+Regardless of whether they prioritize flexibility or simplicity, frameworks increasingly stand on their orchestration merits - developers now choose them based on their core strengths in building agents, not their bundled components.

 ## Decentralization as the New Norm